-Beirut: 7 out of 10: A washed-up professional negotiator (Jon Hamm) returns to Beirut to rescue a former friend whom he blames for the destruction of his family.
+Beirut (2018): 7 out of 10: A washed-up professional negotiator (Jon Hamm) returns to Beirut to rescue a former friend whom he blames for the destruction of his family.

-The Good: Well they certainly captured the look and feel of early eighties Beirut.
+The Good: Well, they certainly captured the look and feel of early eighties Beirut.
 This is a ridiculously handsome production with nary a misstep in production design.
 The film decorates Tangier with enough extras and burnt-out tanks to give the perfect representation.
 A true spectacle.

 The overall plot of forgiveness and closure with the past is well thought out.
 For the first half of the movie, this is a very tight drama told in a very convincing manner.

 The Bad: Tony Gilroy’s script gives a great opening and floor show but simply cannot stick the landing.
 The latter third of the film simply seems rushed.
-Where character development should be paying off and emotions taking the foreground we have deus ex machina piling upon deus ex machina.
+Where character development should be paying off and emotions taking the foreground, we have a deus ex machina piling upon a deus ex machina.
 Last-minute revelations undermine the carefully crafted plot while characters pull the negotiation version of a superweapon from thin air to fill obvious plot holes.
-The movie wants a happy ending the story (and location) certainly does not deserve.
+The movie wants a happy ending the story (and location) does not deserve.

 Even stranger Gilroy’s script plays that old convention drunk guy sobers up for the big task.
 He has set back and oh no he is going for the bottle again.
-Watch the audience shriek in horror as they yell at the screen “No don’t do it” as he pours another whiskey.
+Watch the audience shriek in horror as they yell at the screen “No Don’t do it” as he pours another whiskey.
 In reality, self-destructive alcoholics are not triggered to drink when things go badly.
 They are triggered to drink when things go well.
-The whole will he drink thing seems more hamfisted audience manipulation than actual actions by the character.
+The whole will he drink thing seems more ham-fisted audience manipulation than actual actions by the character.